jdevstatic-tutorials/intro-to-text-based/README.md

 `.`

 ### To Camel Case Or To Not Camel Case
-What if I tell you it's just convention?
+What if I tell you it's just a convention?

 Yes, the most important one is that you stick to one agreement.